mebeim/aoc/2019/README.md

 rotation.

 To know which asteroid will be destroyed as 200th, we need to order their positions based on the ray on which they are placed.
-Contraty to the first part, we now do care about one asteroid being the closest on a given ray.
+Contrary to the first part, we now do care about one asteroid being the closest on a given ray.
 We can again scan all asteroids to determine which one is the closest on each ray.
 This is as simple as saving the asteroid and its distance in a dictionary